 Wildlife Aid, the home of Wildlife SOS, is an animal charity based in Leatherhead, Surrey, UK, dedicated to wildife rescue and wild animal rescue.
 We care about animal welfare, the environment, environmental issues, wildlife protection, conservation and British wildlife.
 At wildife aid we have a full wildlife animal hospital with veterinary surgeons and full time veterinary nurses.
 We cater for all wildife and wild animals including badgers, deer, foxes, pigeons, doves, frogs, hedgehogs, toads, snakes, rabbits, bats, mice and many more.
 If you wish to help, why not adopt an animal or become a member?

 Wildlife SOS is a long-running documentary series that follows the work of Wildlife Aid.
 The show is presented by co-founder Simon Cowell and veterinary nurse Sara Cowen.
 Simon is generally featured lampooning around the countryside rescuing wildlife, while Sara is in charge at the hospital looking after the patients during their stay.
 They are backed up by a dedicated team of vets, wildlife experts and over 120 volunteers, whose many and varied characters help to give the show its unique charm.
 For more information about Wildlife SOS click here.
-Episodes of Wildlife SOS can be seen on Animal Planet and on Channel Five at 5:30am Saturday and Sunday.
+Episodes of Wildlife SOS can be seen on Animal Planet, Quest Red and on Channel Five at 5:10am every day.
 Raven Haven Bird Rescue Bracknell area, Berkshire.

 Tarquin is a very special Raven and the founder of Raven Haven, which is now a rescue home for Ravens and all the members of the Crow family and many other birds too.
 If you think you can give a loving foster home to one of our birds then please fill in our form.
 We have rescued many birds over the years and wherever possible they are re-introduced back into the wild once they are well enough, however there are many that end up permanently disabled or to tame for release and we give them a permanent home.
 As of 5th October 2012 we have cared for 30 Ravens, 64 Parrots, 2 African Pied Crows, 29 Carrion Crows, 9 Rooks, 17 Magpies, 3 Jays, 10 Jackdaws, 50 Pigeons, 15 Collared Doves, 7 White Doves, 7 Diamond Doves, 10 Blackbirds, 3 Eqyptian Geese, 1 Duck, 1 Barn Owl, 1 Red Kite, 9 Tawny Owls, 2 Little Owls, 15 Finches, 2 Quails, 2 Budgies, 3 Cockatiels, 3 Canaries, 2 Java Sparrows, 2 Red Headed Paradise Finches, and 1 Love Bird.